isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Employer’s house <b>(only allowed for helpers who were already working for their employers before they left Singapore.
 Not allowed for CNs.)</b> If the household has unvaccinated vulnerable individuals, the helper is strongly encouraged to isolate herself in a separate room and minimise contact with these vulnerable household members.	<p style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">If tested negative, they can go about their activities in Singapore, without a need to serve SHN.</p></li>
 	</ol>
 	</li>
-			<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for helpers and CNs who were vaccinated overseas]</b>Take serology test at a Public Health Preparedness Clinic to confirm their vaccination status within 14 days of completing self-isolation.
+			<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for helpers and CNs who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing self-isolation.
 Please call the clinic to check if they offer serology tests.</li>
 </ol>
 	</td>
 		<td style="font-size: 16px; border-top: 3px solid #D8D8D8; border-right:1px solid #D8D8D8;" colspan="2"><ol style="margin-top: 0px; list-style-type: decimal;">